-8) Non-communicable disease (NCD) project by JICA in Sri Lanka.
-With increasing economic development and longer life expectancy, the number of lifestyle-related diseases, or non-communicable diseases (NCDs) is expected to increase.
+8) Support for JICA project in Sri Lanka and Serbia.
+With increasing economic development and longer life expectancy, the number of lifestyle-related diseases or non-communicable diseases (NCDs) is expected to increase.
 However, a mechanism to grasp the actual situation of NCDs does not currently exist in Sri Lanka.
 The department has cooperated with the JICA NCD management project to establish a system for estimating the number of patients with NCDs.